getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sentry-testkit.md

 expect(report).toHaveProperty(...)
 ```

-You may see more usage examples in the testing section of this repository as well.
+You may see more usage examples in the [testing section](https://github.com/wix/sentry-testkit/tree/master/test) of sentry-testkit repository as well.

 #### Test Kit API
 Sentry testkit consists of a very simple and strait-forward API.